-French casement windows come with two sashes that crank out for dual ventilation and can give you a wide-open view.
-Our foldaway casement cranks can stay clear of roomside window treatments, and each of the sashes firmly lock with a single handle.
+French casement windows come with two sashes that crank open for dual ventilation and can offer you a wide-open view.
+Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-Out Casement Windows

-Push-out casement windows function with a turn of a handle and a gentle push.
+Push-out casement windows function with a turn of a handle and a light push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in the open position.
-The contemporary version is designed with a narrower frame to match the style of the current windows in your home.
+The contemporary version is created with a narrower frame to match the style of the current windows types.

 Push-Out French Casement Windows

-Push-out French casement windows come with dual sashes that swing open from the middle with a light push and can offer you an unobstructed view.
-They feature matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.
+Push-out French casement windows have dual sashes that swing open from the middle with a gentle push and offer an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them open wide.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, as opposed to outside.
-All you have to do is turn the handle and pull.
-They’re great for places where a swing-out sash would get in the way, like above a flower box or beside a pathway.
+In-swing casement windows open inward, as opposed to outward.
+Simply turn the handle and pull.
+They’re great for places where a swing-out sash would get in the way, like above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows are made with dual sashes that pull open into your home, as opposed to swinging out.
-Unlike standard two-wide casement windows, these windows can offer an unobstructed view.
+In-swing French casement windows are made with dual sashes that open inward.
+Unlike standard two-wide casement windows, these windows give an unobstructed view.

 With European styling, tilt-turn windows give you dual functionality.
-The sash opens on two sides to increase airflow.
-Simply turn the handle 90 degrees to swing the window sash open to the inside for a great view and a full breeze.
-Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+The sash opens on two sides for more airflow.
+The handle can be turned 90 degrees to open the window inward for the most breeze.
+A 180-degree turn of the handle tilts the sash inside to vent from the top.

-Hopper windows are like awning windows, but they vent at the top and open inward to your home instead of outside of it.
+Hopper windows are similar to awning windows, but they vent at the top and open inward, instead of outward.
 Hopper windows are typically installed over doors and other windows to add extra light and ventilation.